TheBevyFlock/bevy_new_2d/docs/workflows.md

 By default, this is the same as the project name.
 Also set `Kind of project` to `HTML`.

-After creation, you'll see a warning saying "There was a problem loading your project: No file provided to embed".
+On your project page, you'll see a warning saying "There was a problem loading your project: No file provided to embed".
+This is because we haven't uploaded a release yet.
 Don't worry about it, we will fix that in a moment.

 #### Add butler credentials